oliversheridanmethven/pyarv/developer_notes/updating_versions_and_releases_and_documentation.md

-# Advanced

-## Updating the git versions and releases
+# Updating the git versions and releases

 To list the git version tags:
 ```bash